-As part of its oversight of the Company's financial statements, on March 11, 2015, the Audit Committee reviewed and discussed with both management and the Company's independent registered public accounting firm the Company's financial statements filed with the SEC for the fiscal year ended December 31, 2014.
-Management advised the Audit Committee that all financial statements were prepared in accordance with accounting principles generally accepted in the United States of America, and reviewed significant accounting issues with the Audit Committee.
+As part of its oversight of the Company's financial statements, on March 10, 2016, the Audit Committee reviewed and discussed with both management and the Company's independent registered public accounting firm the Company's financial statements to be filed with the SEC for the fiscal year ended December 31, 2015.
+Management advised the Audit Committee that all financial statements were prepared in accordance with U.S. GAAP, and reviewed significant accounting matters with the Audit Committee.
 The Audit Committee also discussed with the independent registered public accounting firm the matters required to be discussed by the standards of the Public Company Accounting Oversight Board (United States) (the "PCAOB").